 Fit & Sizing

-Runs true to size, the Nike Air Presto Fly offers a sock-like feel.
+Runs true to size, the men's and women's Nike Air Presto Fly offers a sock-like feel.
 It provides likeable fit to runners with narrow or medium foot measurements.
 The upper made from breathable mesh is also incredibly flexible, giving a comfortable, enhanced fit.
 Sizing for the men’s is from 7-14 while sizing for the women’s is from 5 to 11.5

 One can clearly notice that the plastic and molded midfoot cage easily jumps out of the silhouette of the Nike Air Presto Fly.
 It gives the shoe structure and hold as it merely uses a glorified sock as the main upper material.
 The midfoot cage is also a big reason why the Presto’s silhouette is undoubtedly one of the most trendy and well-liked forms in the entire sneaker world.